 *A fine for a traffic violation does not count, except if it resulted in serious damage or injury.

-Requirements with regards to the statement of agreement
+Requirements regarding the statement of agreement

 - agree that on arrival, U.S. Customs and Border Protection is allowed to take biometric data from them, including but not limited to fingerprints